 Brown fat can be created when the body reaches a satiation point when eating, says Seti.
 Aim for a comfortable, satisfied feeling after eating.
 If you’re still a little hungry, you may not have eaten enough to kick on your brown-fat transformation.

 Plus, the more you work on eating the right amount, the better this process becomes.
-Recent research found brown fat works with a certain hormone in the gut to control hunger signals.
+Recent research found brown fat works with a certain hormone in the gut to control hunger signals (see number 4 below).
 So it can actually help you develop better habits when it comes to selecting the right portions.

 Maybe the old saying should get revised to “an apple a day keeps the pounds away.”
 Just make sure you’re including the peel.